tinyheero/tinyheero.github.io/_drafts/making-your-first-R-package.md

 * DESCRIPTION: This is where all the meta-data about your package goes.
 Rather than try to explain the contents, I will refer you to [Hadley's detailed explanation on the contents of this file](http://r-pkgs.had.co.nz/description.html)
 * myfirstpackage.Rproj: This is a RStudio specific file.
 As I do not use RStudio, I will not comment on this file as I never use it.
-* NAMESPACE: In short, this file indicates needs to be exposed to users or not.
+* NAMESPACE: In short, this file indicates what needs to be exposed to users or not of your R package.
 From my experience, I've never edited this file as devtools takes care of the changes as you'll see below.
 * R: This is where all your R code goes for your package.

 You now have the bare bones of your first R package.
-So let's start adding some functions!
+First start by filling out the details in the DESCRIPTION file.
+When that is done, we can start adding some functions!

 # How do I Add My R Functions?